joker23/MsPacmanAI/README.md

 instead of going to a corner...I decided that it was more strategic and challenging for the player if the ghost were to patrol a power pill

-Clyde and Inky decided that they did not like their colors...therefore Clyde painted himself blue, and Inky pianted himself orange...and so begins Ms.Pacman

-Blinky did not like the letter L so therefore, in this revamp, he wanted to be called 'Binky'

 Pinky decided that he does not want to cause an overflow error so now he tries to guess which tile pacman will go to that is 4 tiles away from pacman.

 Additional API
 ===
 Game.java: